Structure and creation of a form

 The Form object allows the user to enter the data of an item in a specific DataWeb section.

-Each form is defined by a name and a collection of highly customizable controls (Control).
+Each form is defined by a name and a collection of highly customizable controls.

-To create a form, access the relevant DataWeb section and set a new Item.
+To create a form, you go to its DataWeb section and set a new Item.

-The form, like many DataWeb objects, is nothing more than an item specialized for data uploading.
+The form, like many DataWeb objects, is nothing more than a specialized item for loading data.

-In practice, the DataWeb structure allows the creation of new forms through the existing ones.
+In practice, the DataWeb structure allows you to create new forms through existing ones.

 Naming rules for the form

-The name of the form must be unique and must start with the prefix "Form_" (for example "Form_Product").
+The form name must be unique and must begin with the prefix "Form_" (for example, "Form_Product").

-The name of the reference item should be singular (Form_Category), so Form_Categories is wrong.
+The name of the reference item must be put in the singular (Form_Category), so it is Form_Categories incorrect.

-Names (Name) in DataWeb are always PascalCase without spaces or special characters.
+Names in DataWeb are always PascalCases with no spaces or special characters.

-To add a control, specify the type by choosing from the predefined ones.
-Each type enables or disables the relevant properties.
-For instance, the TextBox type allows setting the reference data field while the Title type, being read-only, does not offer it.
+To add a control, you must specify the type from the predefined controls.
+Each type turns the relevant properties on or off.
+For example, the TextBox type allows you to set the reference data field while the Title type, being read-only, does not propose it.

-Each control is saved in Json format inside the Controls field of the Form object.
+Each control is saved in Json format within the Controls field of the Form object.

 Form edit